Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum

+Despite knowing the parameters of the underlying population for the mock catalogs, we allow all hyperparameters to vary when fitting \PS{} to the mock catalogs.
 The resulting perturbation functions are shown in Figure~\ref{fig:spline_example} for \result{10} randomly chosen mock catalogs and GWTC-3.
 The perturbation functions deviate from their prior distribution in the mass range where detections exist (above $\sim5\Msun$ and below $\sim85\Msun$), even in the case of mock catalogs.
 This means that the perturbation functions are informed by the mock data despite the mock data not inherently requiring a deviation from a power law.
 The question still remains whether the perturbation function heights inferred from mock catalogs with no substructure are larger than those inferred from GWTC-3.
 While nonzero values of the perturbation function are common in the \result{10} mock catalog fits shown in Figure~\ref{fig:spline_example}, only a few amplitudes appear comparable in height to the three largest amplitudes of the GWTC-3 perturbation function.

 To verify this, we isolate the largest amplitude perturbations for all \result{300} mock catalog fits and compare them to the three largest amplitude perturbations for the GWTC-3 fit.
 These are plotted in the leftmost panels of Figure~\ref{fig:three-largest-perturbations}.
 The light grey curves are the posterior distributions of largest perturbation function amplitudes $\{g_j(f_{\max})\}$ for each simulated catalog $j$.
 These appear to have the same general shape as one another, though with noticeable scatter.
-The orange curves in each panel are the posterior distributions of GWTC-3's perturbation function $g_{\text{GWTC-3}}(f(m_1))$ at its three maximal locations: \result{$m_1= 13.5\Msun, 10.2\Msun,$ and $ 34.6\Msun$}.
+The orange curves in each panel are the posterior distributions of GWTC-3's perturbation function $g_{\text{GWTC-3}}(f(m_1))$ at its three maximal locations: \result{$m_1= 13.8\Msun, 10.3\Msun,$ and $ 35.7\Msun$}.

 The distribution for the $\sim 14\Msun$ dip appears qualitatively similar to that of the simulated catalogs, the $\sim 10\Msun$ peak appears to be slightly shifted with respect to most of the simulated catalogs but still within their range, and the $\sim 35\Msun$ peak is noticeably shifted towards higher values relative to the bulk of the simulated catalog distributions.
 This suggests that the $\sim 35\Msun$ peak is unlikely to be the result of Poisson noise or modeling systematics, while other features could plausibly be explained by those effects.